adinapoli/mandrill/README.md

 This module implement a low-level, 1:1 mapping API to the [Mandrill](http://mandrillapp.com) transactional email service.

+# Changelog

+## Version 0.4.0.0

+* Modified the `Base64ByteString` type to accept another constructor.
+This allows the user to pass already-encoded Base64 strings which might be coming upstream.

 # Example

 This package was built with pragmatism and reuse in mind.
 This means